-Attorney Erika Carter spent the early part of her career working in renewable energy monitoring solar and wind projects across the globe while identifying opportunities for development.
-Erika then moved to Colorado to attend the University of Denver Sturm College of Law and begin her legal career at Denver Department of Human Services, representing it in dependency and neglect cases.
-She went on to work at other firms, working on cases involving dissolution of marriage, post decree DR work, adoptions, representing parents in dependency and neglect cases, and more.
+Erika began her career at the Denver Department of Human Services representing it in dependency and neglect cases.
+She then went on to work at other firms working on cases involving dissolution of marriage, post decree domestic relations matters, adoptions, and representing parents in dependency and neglect cases.

-Erika enjoyed doing court appointed counsel work because it gave her the opportunity to work with an underserved population.
-She is passionate about finding solutions to complex problems and helping clients navigate the judicial system with respect, integrity, and compassion.
-Her experience working on dependency and neglect cases is a key asset for Erika’s domestic relations practice.
-At times, a high-conflict divorce may result in involvement with the Department of Human Services, and she is able to help clients navigate the complex child welfare system in order to mitigate the Department’s intrusion into the family.
+Erika’s experience working in dependency and neglect is a key asset for Erika’s domestic relations practice.
+At times, a high conflict divorce may result in involvement with the Department or Human Services; she is able to help clients navigate the complex child welfare system in order to mitigate the Department’s intrusion into the family.

-During her free time, Erika enjoys cross country skiing, cycling and mountain biking, and any activities that take her outdoors and into the mountains.
+During her free time, Erika enjoys skiing, cycling, and mountain biking.

 - Family Defender of the Year Award 2017-2018, Colorado Office of Respondent Parent Counsel